brocklab/cashier/README.md

 ## Shortcut to extract lineage barcodes straight from 10X tagged SAM file:

 ```
+We can tag reads from the possorted.bam file with their 10X-corrected highly reliable whitelisted cell and umi barcodes, then check reads for some expressed barcode tag adapters, then translate the resulting fastq to a tsv:

 first use samtools to convert possorted.bam > possorted.sam

 python sam_to_name_labeled_fastq.py 10x_possorted.sam | cutadapt -g CTTGTGGAAAGGACGAAACACCG -a  GTTTTAGAGCTAGAA  -  | python fastq_tagged_to_tsv.py - > readname_umi_cellbarcode_lineagebarcode.tsv